TedLeRoy/ubuntu-update.sh/README.md

 To make a local copy of the git repo, run:

 ```
+cd <directory where you want to create your git clone>
+git init
 git clone https://github.com/TedLeRoy/ubuntu-update.sh.git
 ```

-in the directory where you want to make the git clone.

 To copy the file directly, type: